10 Things I Want to Do Before I Turn 40: Manga

 10 Things I Want to Do Before I Turn 40 was written and illustrated by Mamita.
 It was serialized in the monthly boys' love manga magazine Magazine Be × Boy since the July 2022 issue released on June 7, 2022.
 The chapters were later released in two bound volumes by Libre under the BBC Deluxe imprint.
 The volume release featured several illustration revisions and included three new short stories.

 In October 2024, Seven Seas Entertainment announced that they had licensed the series for North American distribution in English.

 In 2023, Mamita stated through an interview with Chil Chil that they focused on showing how creating a list could change a mundane daily routine.
 The cover illustration of the first volume shows Suzume fulfilling a task on his list that did not appear in the manga.
-In April 2025, Mamita stated during a fan event that they had wanted to create a story depicting an older man, but they later felt tha the story would not work well if the main character was 39 or 40 years old, so they instead made him a 37-year-old man who worked with his subordinate to accomplish things before he became 40 years old.
+In April 2025, Mamita stated during a fan event that they had wanted to create a story depicting an older man, but they later felt that the story would not work well if the main character was 39 or 40 years old, so they instead made him a 37-year-old man who worked with his subordinate to accomplish things before he became 40 years old.
 Initially, Mamita had wanted to create a subgenre called "older man succubus" (おじキュバス) and the story was originally conceived as a science fiction story that featured a Western-looking older man succubus descending to Earth.